Rural letter carrier: Vehicle

 Rural carriers are responsible for furnishing all vehicle equipment necessary for safe and prompt handling of the mail, unless a USPS-owned/leased vehicle is assigned to the route.
 (If a USPS-owned/leased vehicle is assigned to the route, relief carriers may be requested, but not required, to furnish a vehicle during emergency situations).
 The vehicle is required to be large enough to accommodate the normal mail volume and constructed to protect the mail from loss or damage.

 For each day servicing a route using a privately owned vehicle, the USPS pays an "Equipment Maintenance Allowance" (EMA) in accordance with the applicable schedule.
-The carrier receives EMA for each service day he reports to the Post Office, and is scheduled to perform delivery.
+The carrier receives EMA for each service day they report to the Post Office, and is scheduled to perform delivery.

 Advertisements of any kind and offensive slogans are prohibited from appearing on the vehicle and attire of the rural carrier.

-In Canada, Canada Post has designated that rural mail routes with more than 330 rural mailboxes (RMB's) are designated right hand drive (RHD) routes.
-RHD vehicles used by Canada Post employees can be purchased with the help of a vehicle allowance from Canada Post or provided by Canada Post directly.
-Vehicle maintenance allowances are similar to those offered in the United States.